Ian strengthens into a hurricane, heads toward Cuba, Florida

-HAVANA (AP) — Forecasters say Tropical Storm Ian has strengthened into a hurricane as it moves closer to Cuba on a track expected to take it to Florida in the coming days.
+HAVANA (AP) — Hurricane Ian moved near the Cayman Islands and closer to western Cuba early Monday on a track to hit Florida as a major hurricane this week.

-Ian was forecast to intensify rapidly and become a major hurricane as soon as late Monday.
+Ian was forecast to intensify rapidly and become a major hurricane as soon as late Monday and become a Category 4 hurricane before striking the west central coast of Florida on Wednesday.

 At 5 a.m.
 EDT on Monday, Ian was moving northwest at 13 mph (20 kph), about 90 miles (150 kilometers) southwest of Grand Cayman, according to the center.
 It had maximum sustained winds of 75 mph (120 kph).